ilya-murzinov/ilya-murzinov.github.io/_posts/2015-03-03-spring-boot-jboss.markdown

     }
 {% endhighlight %}

 This class has two fields - *filterConfigs* and *filterDefs*, by the time it enters this method, the *filterConfigs* contains filters created by Spring, and the *filterDefs* contains only names and class names of those filters.
-The first loop, starting at line TODO gets correct filters from *filterConfigs* and registers them.
-But then the second loop, starting at line TODO instantiates filters again and then registers them with the same filterNames.
-Thus correct filters get overwritten.
+The first loop, starting at line 8 gets correct filters from *filterConfigs* and registers them.
+But then the second loop, starting at line 19 instantiates filters again and then registers them with the same filterNames.
+Thus, correct filters get overwritten.

 ####Solution

-The idea is to disable filter after Spring has created it (so JBoss wouldn't register it) and then create a proxy that delegate calls to the filter taken from Spring context.
-We will use *FilterRegistrationBean* and *BeanPostProcessor* to disable filter.
+The idea is to disable the filter after Spring has created it (so JBoss wouldn't register it) and then create a proxy that delegate calls to the filter taken from Spring context.
+I used *FilterRegistrationBean* and *BeanPostProcessor* to disable the filter.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>